krishaamer/green-filter-research/research/literature/sustainability.md

 -   Ivanova et al. (2020): The average per capita carbon footprint of North America 13.4, Europe 7.5, Africa and the Middle East 1.7 tonnes of CO2 equivalent per capita.

--   Ivanova et al. (2020) “establish consumption options with a high mitigation potential measured in tons of CO2eq/capita/yr.”
+-   Ivanova et al. (2020) “establish consumption options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”

 -   55% of emissions come from energy production.

 -   American Press Institute (2022) finds that only 37% percent of U.S. Gen-Z and Millenials follow news related to environmental issues.

--   Making advanced maps to convince people to make changes: https://www.linkedin.com/pulse/climate-resilience-geography-nyc-taxis-photorealistic-3d-maps-carto
+-   Carto (2023) Making advanced maps to convince people to make changes

 -   Cohen & Vandenbergh (2012) argues carbon labels do influence consumer choice towards sustainability.